HIGHLEVEL SETUP

 CRM Data Structure

-This stage defines the database architecture that determines how information is stored, organised, filtered, and used across the system.
+This stage defines the database architecture that determines how information is stored, organised, filtered, and used across the HighLevel system.
 A properly structured CRM ensures accurate reporting, reliable automation, and scalable data management.

-Naming and data standards: To ensure long-term usability and consistency:
+Naming and data standards to ensure long-term usability and consistency:

 Use clear, descriptive field names.